gwenth/os-x-dev-clean-install/high-sierra-dev-clean-install.md

 ### Configure php-fpm.conf and php.ini

-You can found basic php-fpm config file here `/usr/local/etc/php/7.2/php-fpm.d/www.conf`.
+You can found basic php-fpm config file here `/usr/local/etc/php/*/php-fpm.d/www.conf`.
 Check especially `listen = 127.0.0.1:9000` and rename it to `unix=/usr/local/var/run/php-fpm/php72-fpm.sock`.
-Then change permission and search for `;listen.mode = 0660` and change it to `listen.mode = 0666` (don't forget to remove the semi-colon)
+(In each file, replace 72 by the version you're editing) Then change permission and search for `;listen.mode = 0660` and change it to `listen.mode = 0666` (don't forget to remove the semi-colon)
 Everything else can be left as it is.